-Once your course application is submitted through VTAC, you will be directed to complete and submit the Supplementary Application Form.
-Applicants will be charged a non-refundable processing fee payable via the Supplementary Application Form.
+Once your course application is submitted through VTAC, you will be directed to complete and submit the supplementary application form.

 STEP 3 AUDITION

-All applicants must attend or submit an audition as part of the final component of their application.
-For more information on audition requirements, see Auditions and interviews at top of page.
+All applicants will be required to audition as the final component of the application process.
+For more information please see Auditions and interviews.